patterson412/Doc-Converter/README.md

 - Proper Styling for the downloadDoc.ejs file can be done, and if the conversion was unsuccessfull for that styling needs to be done as well.
 Also overall styling can be improved in the coming days.

 - The animation used in the homepage was taken from a youtube video I reffered for an individual project of mine, which i cant find the video to mention as reference.

-- On Linux we need to install the LibreOffice software and find the path the "soffice" package is located and then update the pathToOffice variable code to test it.

 - Tried Integrating Socket.io for real time updates between client and server.
 (Could not achieve this with current knowledge, will be integrating with time).